Clinical Trials Directive: The effects of the directive

-It is considered to have increased the costs of doing clinical trials in the EU, and to have caused the reduction in the number of such trials, especially of academic-led studies, and ones looking at new uses for old drugs.
+It increased the costs of doing clinical trials in the EU, and a reduction in the number of such trials followed its implementation, especially of academic-led studies, and ones looking at new uses for old drugs.
 Germany derogated from the directive.
 It is due to be replaced by the EU Clinical Trials Regulation in 2016.
 The changes are due to come into effect in the second half of 2019.